Below we explain how Twitter, our partners, and other third parties use these technologies, your privacy settings, and

 Where are these technologies used?

 Twitter and third parties use these technologies on Twitter’s websites, applications, and services and on other websites, applications, and services that have integrated Twitter’s services, including third-party properties that incorporate Twitter’s advertising technology.
-This includes our ad partners’ websites and sites that use Twitter buttons or widgets, like our Tweet or follow buttons.
+This includes our ad partners’ websites and sites that use Twitter embeds, including embedded timelines.
 Third parties may also use these technologies, for example, when you click on links from Twitter websites or applications, view or interact with third-party content from within our services, or visit third-party websites that incorporate Twitter’s advertising technology.